usgs/water-fcpg-tools/README.md

 ### Current Usage:

-`sbatch submit_make_cpg_taudem.sh <region>`
+`sbatch submit_make_cpg_tauDEM.sh <region>`

 Where `<region` is the HUC2 region you would like to create CPGs for.
-The submission script will request a computing allocation from Yeti, initialize the correct computing environment, and run `make_cpg_taudem.py`.
+The submission script will request a computing allocation from Yeti, initialize the correct computing environment, and run `make_cpg_tauDEM.py`.

 ### Configuration:

-Edit `submit_make_cpg_taudem.sh` to change the number of nodes and cores you want to check out and the anticipated processing time.
+Edit `submit_make_cpg_tauDEM.sh` to change the number of nodes and cores you want to check out and the anticipated processing time.

 Edit `make_cpg_tauDEM.py` to change where the script searches for input parameter datasets, flow accumulation grids (currently NHDv2.1), and flow direction grids (currently NHDv2.1).

 ### Dependencies:

-Dependencies for this work are largely taken care of via the Module commands on Yeti executed in `submit_make_cpg_taudem.sh`; however, the user will need their own conda Python 3.6 environment on Yeti.
+Dependencies for this work are largely taken care of via the Module commands on Yeti executed in `submit_make_cpg_tauDEM.sh`; however, the user will need their own conda Python 3.6 environment on Yeti.
 Below is an outline of the general dependencies.

 For CPGs Creation: